Want out of a car lease? Try trading

 How to get out of your car lease by trading

 Lease trades can happen directly between two parties, but it’s more common for a lease trade to go through a lease trade site.
 These third-party sites help facilitate safe trades and streamline the process.

 The first thing you should do is look through your lease contract.
 Go over the terms laid out in your contract and determine if it will be worth it to do the trade.
 If you only have a few months left in your lease, it may be best to just finish it out.

-If you still want to do the lease swap, make sure your contract allows for this.
+If you still want to do the lease swap, ensure your contract allows this.
 Some lease contracts won’t allow a transfer.
 Other contracts may only let you transfer under certain circumstances.

 2. Sign up for a lease swap website

 The beauty of a lease swap website is that it manages the process for you.
-Two of the most popular car lease sites are LeaseTrader and Swapalease.
-You may want to take a look at a few sites and how they work before you decide where to sign up.
+A few of the most popular car lease sites are LeaseTrader, Swapalease and QuitALease.
+You may want to look at a few sites and how they work before you decide where to sign up.